moinox80/cm2104-group-webapp-group_y/final/readme.md

 -Extra info
---the my stalks page may take a while to load since all the api calls are being done server side --the directions page is located by clicking on a link in the marker banner
+--the my stalks page may take a while to load since all the api calls are being done server side --the directions page is located by clicking on a link in the marker banner --you can toggle the visited from by clicking on hte marker on the map --if you mark locations as visited and then add them to mystalks it will still save them --if you leave the map page and come back, only the ones marked as Stalking will remain --sometimes the email for the reset password will be ignored by the provider completely the first time, so it may be neccesery to send twice.